Among-Suss/mimicri/README.md

 # mimicri
-A Discord music bot that spies on you (very sus).
+THIS PROJECT IS UNDER HEAVY DEVELOPMENT
+An imposter Discord music bot.

 # Features
 - [ ] Search